ellahaslam/ai-for-the-arts/README.md

 + Learning how to use many different tools like Github, CoPilot, etc
 + Get a good grade in this course

+## The Tasks Completed
++ **Created a coding notebook** where all my coding exercises were tested and reflected on.
++ **Completed a Machine Learning notebook** where I reflected on ML and learned about the ML workflow– step by step.
++ **Created a LLM notebook** where I presented an idea for an application showcasing the interaction between humans and AIs.